 Over the years, I have tried other languages like Clojure and Pascal, Groovy and Go, Erlang and Haskell, Scala and R, even ARM C/C++ and x86 assembly.
 Some have stuck in my dev chain, others have not.
 As far as possible, I hope to keep a beginner’s mind open to new paradigms, a solid craft of working on code and data with care, and the wisdom to avoid jumping off every tempting new thing on the horizon.

 I first came across tendrils of Open Knowledge ten years ago while living in Oxford, a vibrant community of thinkers and civic reformers.
-After we started a hackspace, I got more involved in extracurricular open source activities, joined barcamps and hackathons, started contributing to projects.
-I started to see so-called 'big IT' or 'enterprise software' challenges to be, on many levels, problems of incompatible or intractable data standards.
+After we started a hackspace (opens new window), I got more involved in extracurricular open source activities, joined barcamps and hackathons, started contributing to projects.
+I started to see so-called ‘big IT’ or ‘enterprise software’ challenges to be, on many levels, problems of incompatible or intractable data standards.
 It was in the U.K. that I also discovered civic tech and open data activism.

-I first heard the term frictionless from a philosopher who warned of a world where IT removes friction to the point where we live anywhere, and do anything, at the cost of social alienation - and, along with it, grave consequences to our well-being.
-There are parallels here to "closed datasets", which may well be padlocked for a reason.
+I first heard the term frictionless from a philosopher (opens new window) who warned of a world where IT removes friction to the point where we live anywhere, and do anything, at the cost of social alienation - and, along with it, grave consequences to our well-being.
+There are parallels here to “closed datasets”, which may well be padlocked for a reason.
 Throwing them into the wind may deprive them of the nurturing care of the original owners.
 The open data community offers them a softer landing.

-Working with more unwieldy data as well as having an interest in Data Science, and the great vibe of a growing community all led me to test the waters with the Julia language.
+Working with more unwieldy data as well as having an interest in Data Science, and the great vibe of a growing community all led me to test the waters with the Julia language (opens new window).
 I quickly became a fan, and started looking for ways to include it in my workflow.
 Thanks to the collaboration enabled by the Frictionless Data Tool Fund, I will now be able to focus on this goal and start connecting the dots more quickly.
-More bridges need to be built to help open data users use Julia's computing environment, and Julia users could use sturdier access to open data.
+More bridges need to be built to help open data users use Julia’s computing environment, and Julia users could use sturdier access to open data.